 Allergies or parasites can considerably change your cat’s grooming schedule.

 However, it is important to keep in mind that when it comes to fleas and ticks, prevention is your best ally.
 Keep up with the regular preventive treatments against fleas, worms and other parasites and you are likely to avoid the problem altogether.
-It is also important to treat the environment on a regular basis – 95% of fleas are in the environment, so environmental management as well as treatment of the pet itself are very important.
+It is also important to treat the environment on a regular basis – 95% of fleas are contracted this way, so environmental management as well as treatment of the pet itself are very important.

 Are some breeds more prone to over-grooming?